About the International and National (Out-of-State) Orientation Program

 The registration deadline for International and National Orientation is July 1, 2014.
 Register for Orientation at MyAdmissions.

 International Students are encouraged to learn about the Summer Start program just for them.

 UC Davis recognizes that students from other countries, international students, and U.S. residents from outside California, national students, have different perspectives, experiences, and needs than those coming from California.
 While Orientation highly encourages all students to attend Transfer Orientation or First-Year Orientation for their college, it is understood that it isn’t always feasible for new students to travel to UC Davis during June, July and August and then return for the fall quarter in September.
 To meet the diverse needs of international and national students, Orientation is providing an alternative option.

-For 2013 Orientation, incoming students can participate in International and National Orientation.
-Registration is now closed.
+For 2014 Orientation, incoming first-year students can participate in International and National Orientation.

 Orientation Leaders are carefully selected and highly trained undergraduate student staff members who guide many of the sessions, teach students how to register for classes and serve as mentors to assist in navigating through the process of becoming a UC Davis student.
 They represent many of the 100-plus majors offered and have participated in a variety of campus programs and activities.
 They are friendly, willing to help, and excited to meet new Aggies!